 - Track service hours and print service reports

 Parents, staff, faculty, and prospective students can visit Involvement Link and see the entire list of Registered Student Organizations.
 Current students must initially log onto Involvement Link using their ISO password to create their own account.
 Students may “join” any open organization, or wait to be invited by one of the officers.

 Student Activities uses Involvement Link data for official University business to verify members involvement on University documents, or to send important messages to officers and advisors.
 Involvement Link is used to extract contact information that is often requested by campus departments, community businesses, corporate visitors for the career fairs, and prospective students.

 For these reasons, it is important for registered student organizations to update their Involvement Link page frequently.
 Officers and membership lists should always be current.
 A copy of each organization's most recent constitution should be uploaded to the "Documents" banner.
 Organizations are also required to upload an inventory list, if applicable.

 If you are listed on Involvement Link as an officer within your organization, you have administrative privileges to your page by default.
 When officers leave their positions, it is important that the organization promptly updates Involvement Link so that new officers have access to it.
 Officers should add and delete members immediately as changes occur.

-Questions about Involvement Link can be directed to Maryann Wilcox, Coordinator for Registered Student Organizations, in Student Activities - MUB 112, at email@example.com, or at (906) 487-2402.
+Questions about Involvement Link can be directed to our staff by emailing firstname.lastname@example.org, or stopping by our office, Student Activities - MUB 112, or calling 906-487-1963.